ev1l0rd/wikiteam-work/README.md

 ### `finished`

-Contains a list of links to web.archive.org.
+Contains a list of links to archive.org.
 This list is used for wikis that are already archived by someone else, and as a result, the `uploader.py` script doesn't function on these.
+I don't update these wikis unless otherwise noted.

-### `upd8`
+### `upd8-month` and `upd8-year`

 Contains a list of links to api.php files of wikis that I already archived.
-I generally try to update the wikis in this list monthly.
-(Note, need to split this file based on wiki size!)
+The urls in `upd8-month` are updated monthly (see Projects for current status) and the urls in `upd8-year` are updated yearly.

 ### `keys.txt`

-Only seen in `.gitignore`, this file contains archive keys.
-These keys are privated and as a result, I don't commit them.
+Only seen in `.gitignore`, this file contains archive.org keys.
+These keys are private and as a result, I don't commit them.